Chartit360-Enterprise/expanova/LaunchPad/README.md

-# 🤖 Expanova - AI Bureaucracy Assistant for Valencia
+# 🤖 Expanova for Valencia

 **Making Spanish bureaucracy bearable, one automated task at a time.**